"What’s That Banana Taped to the Wall All About?" with Ruth Grim

 Wednesday, June 25, 2025 | 2:00 - 3:00pm

-Italian artist Maurizio Cattelan exhibited a work he titled Comedian at Art Basel Miami Beach.
-The work of art consisted of a banana duct-taped to the wall, which sold for $6.2 million at Sotheby’s creating an uproar.
-So what is the banana taped to the wall all about?
-This talk by lecture curator Ruth Grim in the OMAM Boardroom will attempt to provide some answers.
+Italian artist Maurizio Cattelan created an international buzz a few years back when he exhibited his piece titled “Comedian” at Art Basel Miami Beach.
+The work of art consisted of a banana duct-taped to the wall.
+An uproar broke out when it sold for $6.2 million at Sotheby’s.
+And then, to top it all off, the buyer ATE THE BANANA.
+So what is that banana taped to the wall all about?
+This lecture by guest curator Ruth Grim will attempt to provide some answers to that question!

 This lecture is free, but registration is requested as seats are limited.
 The program will last approximately one hour.